U.S. Naval Hospital, Subic Bay: History

 The U.S. Naval Hospital at Subic Bay was opened on 13 July 1956 as U.S. Naval Station Hospital, Subic Bay.
-In January 1973, the hospital expanded the scope of its command, adding the dispensaries at Naval Station Subic Bay, Naval Air Station Cubi Point, Naval Communication Transmitting Facility, Capas in Tarlac, and the Joint Military Group Manila.
+In January 1973, the hospital expanded the scope of its command, adding the dispensaries at Naval Station Subic Bay, Naval Air Station Cubi Point, Naval Communication Transmitting Facility, Capas in Tarlac, Naval Communications Station Philippines San Miguel, and the Joint Military Group Manila.
 On 7 March 1977, the Hospital was designated as a Regional Medical Center.
 On 1 August 1983, the Naval Medical Command, Pacific Region, Hawaii became the Subic Bay U.S. Naval Hospital's parent command.
 In 1989, the Bureau of Medicine and Surgery reorganized, and the hospital began to report directly to the Commander, U.S. Naval Forces, Philippines.

 The hospital had 90 beds, with the ability to expand to 141 beds.

 The last commanding officer was Captain Vernon M. Peters, MSC, USN.
-The facility was officially closed on November 1992.
+The facility was officially closed in November 1992.